College of Nursing

-The School of Nursing Mission is to prepare exemplary nurse leaders who integrate education, service and research to enhance the quality of life for diverse and rural populations.
+The College of Nursing Mission is to prepare exemplary nurse leaders who integrate education, service and scholarship, through practice and research, to enhance the quality of life for rural and diverse populations.

 Humans are dynamic, holistic, and multidimensional.
 They have intrinsic worth and needs which are uniquely experienced and expressed within the totality of their environment.
 The manner in which those needs are met influences the individual, family, and community growth and development through the life cycle.
 Humans have the right and the responsibility for their health and welfare.
 Moreover, they have the right to access basic services for health promotion, disease prevention, and treatment of acute or chronic illness.
 To this end, the faculty recognizes their social and professional responsibility to sanction access for health care through educational, leadership, political, and public service activities.